 Shedding light on diabetes: Designing Bright Spots & Landmines by Adam Brown

 Making Diabetes...
 Awesome?

 The book title went through several iterations before I became involved.
 One of the earliest (and quickly canned) titles was "Make Diabetes Awesome," which was ruled out since "awesome" probably isn't the fifth or fiftieth word people would use to describe diabetes.
 Yet, with any crazy idea, there was something there.

 Instead of awesome, I landed on the word approachable.
 The idea of making health tips, especially for chronic disease, approachable—dare we even say fun—was a challenge I really wanted to tango with.
 This word was at the top of my mind throughout the design process, and it informed my typography, color, tone, and photography decisions.

 I wanted Adam's writing to fall inside a visual language that invited people into the conversation and encouraged reflection about diabetes management tactics instead of giving a single, authoritative opinion.
 I wanted readers to feel encouraged that leading a healthy life is possible with small steps, even though it's not always the easiest choice.

 Marking a trail to success

-As I made my way through the manuscript, I could imagine Adam's tips as sign posts peppered throughout the diabetes trail; you were still ultimately in control of where you were going, but the signs could help point you to a different route.
-Following that thread, I kept the illustrations straightforward so people could easily navigate the reading experience—whether in the Bright Spot or Landmine sections or within the book's four key chapters.
+As I made my way through the manuscript, I could imagine Adam's tips as sign posts peppered throughout the diabetes trail; you were still ultimately in control of where you were going, but the signs could help point you to different routes.
+Following that thread, I kept the illustrations straightforward so people could easily navigate the reading experience—whether they were in the Bright Spot or Landmine sections or within the book's four key chapters.

 Crazy how one color palette can still lead to drastically different badge styles.
 The final versions are pictured on the right along with the four final chapter graphics.